top of page

 Knix

-By remaining unbranded, the icon cleverly bypassed strict sponsorship regulations, allowing Knix’s message to show up on the world’s biggest sporting stages.
-While Olympic rules eventually restricted the physical tape, the movement shifted into a vocal advocacy campaign anchored by Megan Rapinoe, rewarding athletes who spoke openly about periods during media interviews.
+By remaining unbranded, the icon cleverly bypassed strict sports sponsorship regulations, allowing Knix’s message to intercept the world’s biggest sporting stages.
+A year later, the movement evolved into an advocacy campaign led by Megan Rapinoe.
+Knix rewarded athletes who spoke openly about their period during media interviews for the 2024 Summer Olympics, all without the athletes ever having to mention the brand itself.

-As PR Director, I spearheaded the amplification of the Sport Your Period initiative from the initial strategy and influencer programming to media training for spokespeople and the press launch.
-The goal was to seize the spotlight throughout 2023 and 2024 and turn a quiet taboo into a headline-grabbing conversation.
+As PR Director, I led the amplification of Sport Your Period, from the initial strategy and media training for our spokespeople to the press launches.
+My goal was to transform a quiet taboo into a headline-grabbing conversation.

 Overview